 What Cyberbullying For Kids Looks Like:

 Fox News reports that 88 percent of teenagers have encountered cyberbullying in their lives, whether it’s been directed at them or someone close to them.
 Cyberbullying can take many forms.
 Young people may receive nasty text messages.
-Sometimes the bully posts embarrassing photos around a child’s social network, and other times the bully makes abusive comments on sites like Facebook.
+Sometimes the bully posts embarrassing photos on social media.
+Other times the bully makes abusive comments the person’s own social posts.
 Some cyberbullies make malicious comments and manipulate the targets friends by using a fake profile on a social network.
 Unfortunately, a lot of online bullying happens on social media sites.

 No matter what form cyberbullying takes, it can lead to self-esteem issues, behavioral problems and depression.

 The first thing to watch for is drastic changes in behavior.
 While this can be hard to monitor at times—given how many emotional changes children and teens go through—some things to look for include: